api-platform/docs/core/data-persisters.md

 ## Calling multiple DataPersisters

 Our DataPersisters are called in chain, once a data persister is supported the chain breaks and API Platform assumes your data is persisted.
-You can call mutliple data persisters by implementing the `ResumableDataPersisterInterface`:
+You can call multiple data persisters by implementing the `ResumableDataPersisterInterface`:

 ```php
 namespace App\DataPersister;